Ethel Barrymore Colt: 1940s and later

 Colt acted for three weeks in summer productions at the Iroquois Amphitheater in Louisville, Kentucky, in 1941.
 While there, she also appeared in Stars Under the Summer Stars on WHAS radio.
 She portrayed her mother in a radio program on WABC in New York City on March 24, 1941.
 Sketches in the broadcast traced the elder Ethel's career from her initial appearance in The Rivals to her then-current work in The Corn Is Green.
 In the summer of 1945, Colt had the lead in a production of Tonight — or Never at the Summer Playhouse in Clinton, Connecticut.

 In 1950, Colt acted with a company directed by Eliot Duvey.
 Productions in which she appeared included The Heiress at St. Michael's Playhouse in Winooski, Vermont.
 She portrayed Constance Bonacieux in The Three Musketeers in Memphis in 1951 and returned to Memphis in 1952 to star in Let Us Be Gay.
+In 1954 & 1955, she was a soloist with the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.

 On Broadway, Colt performed in Under Glass, L'Aigion, Cradle Song, and portrayed Christine Crane in Follies (a role that required her to learn tap dancing to perform an eight-minute dance) at the Winter Garden Theatre in 1971.
 In 1958, she portrayed Madame Dubonnet in The Boy Friend at the Clinton Playhouse.

 Colt performed in Knights of Song for the St. Louis Municipal Opera in 1960.
 She said at that time that she had given so many concerts and sung with opera companies enough that people had forgotten that she was also an actress.
 The non-singing role of Mrs. William S. Gilbert allowed her to demonstrate her acting ability again.

 In the 1970s, she acted in professional touring and regional productions of Hamlet, The Man Who Came To Dinner, Hay Fever. and Gigi.
 She also had the speaking role of the Duchess of Krackenthrop in the New York City Opera's production of The Daughter of the Regiment (1975).